stolostron/rhacm-docs/about/gdpr_readiness.md

 {: #notice}
 <!-- This is boilerplate text provided by the GDPR team.
 It cannot be changed. -->

 This document is intended to help you in your preparations for General Data Protection Regulation (GDPR) readiness.
 It provides information about features of the {{site.data.keyword.product}} platform that you can configure, and aspects of the product's use, that you should consider to help your organization with GDPR readiness.
-This information is not an exhaustive list, due to the many ways that clients can choose and configure features, and the large variety of ways that the product can be used in itself and with third-party applications and systems.
+This information is not an exhaustive list, due to the many ways that clients can choose and configure features, and the large variety of ways that the product can be used in itself and with third-party clusters and systems.

 **Clients are responsible for ensuring their own compliance with various laws and regulations, including the European Union General Data Protection Regulation.
 Clients are solely responsible for obtaining advice of competent legal counsel as to the identification and interpretation of any relevant laws and regulations that may affect the clients' business and any actions the clients may need to take to comply with such laws and regulations.**